alexnimo/Nimo-Awesome_repo/README.md

           <li>ligolo-ng - a simple, lightweight and fast tool that allows pentesters to establish tunnels from a reverse TCP/TLS connection without the need of SOCKS: https://github.com/tnpitsecurity/ligolo-ng</li>
           <li>Azure Outlook C2 - Azure Outlook Command & Control that uses Microsoft Graph API for C2 communications & data exfiltration: https://github.com/boku7/azureOutlookC2</li>
           <li>interactsh - Open-Source Solution for Out of band Data Extraction, A tool designed to detect bugs that cause external interactions, For example - Blind SQLi, Blind CMDi, SSRF, etc: https://github.com/projectdiscovery/interactsh</li>
+          <li>rconn - a multiplatform program for creating reverse connections.
+It lets you consume services that are behind NAT and/or firewall without adding firewall rules or port-forwarding: https://github.com/jafarlihi/rconn</li>
           </p3>
         </span>
  </ul>